Meaning of Perpetuity

 - Similarly, real estate investments are a form of perpetuity.
 Investors buy a property with a view to earning rentals from it for an infinite period of time.

 - Financial institutions sometimes issue bonds with the feature of perpetuity.
-Though issuance of such bonds in the current period is a rarity.
+However, the issuance of such bonds in the current period is a rarity.

 - Endowment funds of universities also incorporate the features of perpetuity.
 Their founders must have invested in some sort of perpetuity while setting up the fund.
 These funds continue to pay scholarships to students without stopping.